1099 vs W2: Pros and Cons

 Criteria1099W2

-ExplanationW2 employees are able to get benefits through their job, making it not only easier to manage but also significantly cheaper than it is for 1099 contractors to buy their own.
+ExplanationW2 employees can get benefits through their job, making it not only easier to manage but also significantly cheaper than it is for 1099 contractors to buy their own.

 3. Flexibility